Accounting (ACCT) 460

 - Lesson 5: Introduction to Internal Control, Assessment of Control Risk, and Audit Program Concepts

-- Lesson 6: Corporate Governance, Advanced Information Systems, and Audit Sampling
+- Lesson 6: Audit Evidence, and Audit Sampling

 - Lesson 7: Audit of the Sales and Receivables Cycle and Cash Balances

-- Lesson 8: Audit of the Purchases and Payables Cycle
+- Lesson 8: Audit of the Acquisition and Payment Cycle

 - Lesson 9: Audit of the Payroll and Inventory Cycles

-- Lesson 10: Completion of the Audit and Fraud (Assessment and Management)
+- Lesson 10: Completion of the Audit and Other Assurance and Nonassurance Services

-To receive credit for ACCT 460, you must complete three written assignments, write a Midterm Examination and a Final Examination, and achieve a minimum grade of “D” (50%) on the Final Examination and a composite course grade of at least “D” (50 percent).
-If you fail to write an examination or submit an assignment, you will not pass the course.
-The weighting of the composite grade is as follows:
+To receive credit for ACCT 460, you must write a Midterm Examination and a Final Examination, achieve a minimum grade of 50 percent on the Final Examination, and achieve a composite course grade of at least D (50 percent).
+If you fail to write an examination, you will not pass the course.
+You do not need to pass the Midterm Examination to pass the course, but the Midterm contributes a significant percentage to your final composite grade; therefore, we recommend that you write a supplemental examination if you do not pass the Midterm Examination.

 All other learning resources will be available online.